“good kid, m.A.A.d city” is one of the best hip-hop albums of all time.

 I love Kendrick’s flow on this track!
-It is careless, and extremely gangsta.
+It is carefree and extremely gangsta.

-I feel like you are supposed to do some mobbin’ to this song, but at the same time, its smooth vibes will make you want to lay back and watch your homies do the mobbin’ on your behalf.
+I feel like you’re supposed to do some mobbin’ to this song, but at the same time, its smooth vibes will make you want to lay back and watch your homies do the mobbin’ on your behalf.

-I think Jay Rock is one of the corniest yet decent rappers ever.
+I think Jay Rock is one of the most basic but decent rappers ever.

-I’m usually not a major fan of tracks like these, but I cannot deny that it is good music.
-Kendrick and Drake go back and forth on some playa s–t on it, trading bars that are sly & tough.
+Normally, I’m not a major fan of tracks like these, but I cannot deny that it is good music.
+Kendrick and Drake go back and forth on some player s**t, trading bars that are sly and tough.

-Janet’s soft/soothing voice on this song reminds me of baby lotion for some odd sexual reason.
+Janet’s soft and soothing voice on this song reminds me of baby lotion for some sexual reason.

-Steve Urkel’s on the chorus to this song, ya’ll!
+Steve Urkel is on the chorus of this song, y’all!

-Why doesn’t Kendrick use his regular voice on this tracl?
+Seriously, why doesn’t Kendrick use his regular voice on the chorus of this track?
 If he did, it would probably be even more of a classic.

-Kendrick’s flow and lyrical substance is perfect.
-This is the one song that makes you think Kendrick Lamar went to Nas’s school of rap.
-It’s heartfelt, it’s raw, it’s passionate.
+Kendrick’s flow and lyrical substance are perfect.
+This is the one song that makes you think Kendrick Lamar attended Nas’s school of rap.
+It’s heartfelt, raw, and passionate.

-Everyone knows how I feel about this song, I feel like it talks to me.
-I am nowhere near an alcoholic, but I have alcoholic-like tendencies, so wishing that there was an actual swimming pool full of liquor is one of my alcoholic tendencies.
+Everyone knows how I feel about this song; I feel like it speaks to me.
+I am nowhere near an alcoholic, but I have alcoholic-like tendencies.
+Wishing that there was an actual swimming pool full of liquor is one of those tendencies I have.

-This song starts off kinda weird (Like On some martian s–t!), but once the beat drops, the nodding begins.
-It’s one of those smooth songs that you grab your drink, sit back and enjoy.
+This song starts off kinda weird (like on some Martian stuff!), but once the beat drops, the nodding begins.
+It’s one of those smooth songs that make you want to grab your drink, sit back, and enjoy.

-Don’t you like the approach he took on the track?
-Like a 1990’s pimp!
-A Young black Casey Jones from Teenage Mutant Ninja Turtles.
+Don’t you like the approach Kendrick took on the track?
+He’s like a 1990s pimp!
+A young Black Casey Jones from Teenage Mutant Ninja Turtles.
 You messin’ with my vibe, you messin’ with my life!

 SONG BY SONG BREAKDOWN